-The subsea cable would link up to 4GW of Dutch and British offshore wind generation to the energy systems of both markets.
-It would also allow them to trade any spare transmission capacity.
+The subsea cable would link up to 4GW of Dutch and British offshore wind generation to the energy systems of both countries.
+It would also allow the countries to trade any spare transmission capacity.
 The companies want to develop a "pathfinder" project by the end of 2021, with the aim of delivering an operational asset by 2029.

-The deal will help the Netherlands and the UK reach ambitious offshore wind targets set this year.
-UK Prime Minister Boris Johnson boosted Britain's target by 10GW, to 40GW by 2030, in his October keynote at the Conservative Party conference, while the Dutch have pledged to reach 11.5GW of offshore capacity by 2030, before adding 20GW-40GW more by 2050.
+The deal will help both countries reach ambitious offshore wind targets set this year.
+UK Prime Minister Boris Johnson boosted his country's target by 10GW, to 40GW by 2030, in his October keynote at the Conservative Party conference, while the Dutch have pledged to reach 11.5GW of offshore capacity by 2030, before adding 20GW-40GW more by 2050.